Acheroniano/gen-ai-bootcamp-free-2025/sentence-constructor/chatgpt/prompt.md

 - Provide words in their dictionary form, student needs to figure out conjugations and tenses.
 - provide a possible sentence structure.
 - Do not use romaji when showing japanese except in the table of vocabulary.
-- when the student makes attempt, interpet their reading so they can see what that actually said.
+- when the student makes attempt, interpret their reading so they can see what that actually said.
 - Tell us at the start of each output what state we are in.

 ## Agent Flow